Mirabelle

 Planning a Visit

 Mirabelle is located at Guldbergsgade 29A in the 2200 København N postal district, in the heart of Nørrebro.
 The neighbourhood is accessible by metro and bus from the city centre, and the street itself is part of a dense residential and commercial strip that generates foot traffic throughout the day.
-Current hours, booking availability, and reservation policy are not confirmed in available data; checking directly with the restaurant before planning a visit is advisable.
-Given the White Star wine program recognition, the list merits attention when ordering, and approaching the meal as a wine-led experience is a reasonable strategy.
+Reservations are recommended.
+The wine list merits attention when ordering.
 Nørrebro's compact walkable layout means a visit to Mirabelle fits naturally into an afternoon and evening that takes in the neighbourhood's broader food culture.

 Fast Comparison